 ‘Simple’ ROT clause

-This is a basic retention of title clause that states title to specific goods is retained by the supplier until payment has been received in full.
+This is a basic retention of title clause that states title to specific goods is retained by the supplier until payment has been received in full for those specific goods only.

 ‘All monies’ clause

-A valid ‘all monies’ clause is more expansive, and allows for retention of title until all monies due from the debtor are paid to the supplier.
+A valid ‘all monies’ clause is more expansive, and allows for retention of title of all goods supplied, until all monies due from the debtor are paid to the supplier.
 This contrasts with the order-by-order basis of a simple retention of title clause.
 An ‘all monies’ clause is often included separately, but in addition to, a ‘simple’ retention of title clause within a contract.

 ‘Proceeds of sale’ clause